 - Accessible transportation options

 - Resources for building access, sidewalks, and multi-use paths

 - How to report an issue

 Accessible permit parking

 Several long- and short-term accessible parking permit options are available for faculty, staff, student, and visitor parking on campus.

-UW-Disabled permits allow parking in UW-Disabled and Wisconsin DOT Disabled stalls, unreserved permit stalls, and timed parking stalls (with a time limit of 30 minutes or more) across campus.
-UW-Disabled permits are available with proof of a valid permanent or temporary state-issued Department of Transportation (DOT) Disabled parking permit.
+UW-Accessible permits allow parking in UW-Disabled and Wisconsin DOT Disabled stalls, unreserved permit stalls, and timed parking stalls (with a time limit of 30 minutes or more) across campus.
+UW-Accessible permits are available with proof of a valid permanent or temporary state-issued Department of Transportation (DOT) Disabled parking permit.

 UW parking permits allow parking in a specific lot (or lots) during certain timeframes, depending on the permit type.
 In combination with a DOT Disabled permit, a UW parking permit lets you park in available DOT Disabled parking stalls, UW-Disabled stalls during posted timeframes, and unreserved permit parking stalls in the lot(s) where your permit is assigned.

 You can display a UW parking permit and DOT Disabled hangtag at the same time by using a plastic pouch (available at Transportation Services) to display the UW permit on the inside lower left-hand corner of your windshield.
-Alternatively, you may hang a DOT Disabled and UW Disabled hangtag from your rearview mirror at the same time, as long as both permits are visible.
+Or you may hang a DOT Disabled and UW Disabled hangtag from your rearview mirror at the same time as long as both permits are visible.